The Best Bicycle Frame and Mini Pump Review

 Easy to use

-Not ideal for high volume tires
+Not the best for higher volume tires

 We have given our Editors' Choice Award for Best Road Mini Pump to the Lezyne Road Drive for its exceptional inflation performance in high-pressure road bike applications.
 The Road Drive achieved the highest pressure of any product we tested in a 25c road tire at 200 pump strokes, and can easily take a tire to 90psi.
 Other products provide more volume per stroke, but none are as easy to use at high pressure.
 The Speed Flex ABS hose provides a secure leak-free connection and best in class ergonomics while pumping.
 The Road Drive is such a solid performer in high-pressure applications that it has become our go-to when we stuff our pockets for a long road ride.